hyunwoongko/nanoRLHF/README.md

 #### 2) Supervised Fine-tuning

-Supervised fine-tuning is performed using [Qwen3-4B-base](https://huggingface.co/Qwen/Qwen3-4B-base) model with 3D parallelism (tensor model parallelism + pipeline model parallelism + ZeRO data parallelism stage 1).
+Supervised fine-tuning is performed using [Qwen3-4B-base](https://huggingface.co/Qwen/Qwen3-4B-base) model with 3D parallelism by default config.
-The example uses configuration in `configs/train_sft.yaml`, and if you want to modify hyperparameters, please edit the configuration file.
+If you want to modify hyperparameters, please edit `configs/train_sft.yaml` file.
 Running the following command will start supervised fine-tuning.
 Moreover, you can monitor the training process using wandb if you have wandb account.